Team-3-Project/bucket-list-app/README.md

 #Things we did right

-We had a stand up at the begenning of each day.
+We had a stand up at the beginning of each day.
 We communicated throughout the day.
 We sat in the same space together and worked indepedantly but as a group also.
 We pushed after each feature or piece of code we were responsible for.